brews/embm/README.md

 m.step(10000, verbose = True)
 ```

 This sets up a model, which we assign to `m`.
 The model then runs through 10,000 time-steps, roughly 208 days in "model time" with the default settings.
 This is more than enough time for the model to spin up.
+This takes under a minute to run on my old laptop.

 The `verbose = True` argument tells the program to print a progress bar to the shell.